Museum of Modern and Contemporary Art in Nusantara

 The Museum of Modern and Contemporary Art in Nusantara (or Museum MACAN) is an art museum at Kebon Jeruk in Jakarta, Indonesia.

-The museum is the first in Indonesia to have a collection of modern and contemporary Indonesian and international art.
+Opened in November 2017, the museum is the first in Indonesia to have a collection of modern and contemporary Indonesian and international art.
 It has a floor area of 7107 m2 with display area of about 4000 m2.
 The museum is included in a list of the World’s 100 Greatest Places 2018 released by Time magazine.
-Museum MACAN opened in November 2017.

 Artworks

 The museum displays around 90 works from a collection totalling 800 modern Indonesian and contemporary artworks from around the world including 'Infinity Mirrored Room' by Japanese artist Yayoi Kusama.

 Paintings

 The museum houses collections of paintings such as: